Beginner and Intermediate Training

 A home visit lasting approximately 3 hours, working through your assessment and showing you various techniques designed to alleviate your problems

-Three subsequent hour long sessions either at your home, local park or walk or at Saddington
+Three subsequent hour long sessions either at your home, or local park.

 The emphasis will not be on control, rather you will be taught the finer points, of what to expect during walks, how to predict problems and keep your dog safe and at the same time managing your own stress levels and maximising your enjoyment.